 At the end of the course, you will leave with:

-- A workshop planning template with building blocks you can use and reuse to plan future agendas
+• A planning template with building blocks you can use and reuse to plan future meeting agendas

-- A personalized agenda and workshop plan for a large, high-risk, and/or distributed effort
+• A personalized agenda and meeting plan for a large, high-risk, and/or distributed effort

 Download the course syllabus for a full description of learning objectives and course details.